Posts Tagged ‘Whales’

 By the end of the month, it was 70° in the shade and the wind had dropped to 2 knots.
 The Old Man was being nursed day and night, injected rectally with milk and brandy because he could no longer keep any food down.
 One apprentice from each watch was set to watch over him.
 Eugene complained that his friend Jean Seron had been banned from studying navigation in the master’s quarters – a light novel was less distracting.
 “What hard luck as he never gets a chance to study now, wasting every watch in the Old Man’s room doing nothing.
 He wants to go for his ticket at the end of the voyage…”

-Eugene was not one of the chosen.
+Eugene was not posted to the sickroom.
 Instead, he was kept busy painting, or bending on sails.
 Off watch, he sketched, fished for sharks and worked on his model of the ship.
 The food was now also running low.
 “Traditional, for a sailing ship,” wrote Eugene.
 “Grub seems very scarce and uninteresting; beans every day, everywhere substitutes.”
 They caught and ate a dolphin, boiling the meat for tea.
 “The cook made a very bad job of it.”

-The Mate was at his wit’s end.
-He’d decided to countermand the master’s orders and head for Rio, or Bahia – whatever port they could reach.
+The Mate was at his wits’ end.
+He’d decided to countermand the master’s orders and head for Rio, or Bahia – whatever port they could reach with the prevailing wind and currents.
 The Old Man was dying.
 But by the middle of the month they were still 900 miles from Rio and the ship was becalmed.
 The weather grew hotter and hotter.
 The Old Man could no longer bear any noise.
 Singing was banned, and the accordion.
 It was 90°F (33C).
 The Mate rigged a funnel from the skylight to Captain Davies’ bedside, made “of weather cloth and and bucket hoops.”

 But the ship still had to be worked.
 One of the senior apprentices, Raymond Baise, was promoted to acting 3rd Mate.
 The 2nd, Mr Williams, who had started the voyage as able seaman, took over many of his chief’s tasks and watch after watch they braced the yards, tacking, wearing ship – trying to catch the slightest breath of wind, while the exhausted Mate kept his eye on all, scouring the Ship Master’s Medical Guide for instructions on how to ease the dying man.